U.S. said to investigate AT&T, Verizon over wireless collusion claim: source

 However, Judge Richard Leon, who will decide if AT&T will be allowed to buy Time Warner, is unlikely to consider a report of potential wrongdoing by the wireless giant because it is irrelevant to the merger trial under way in Washington, said Seth Bloom, a veteran of the Justice Department's Antitrust Division.

-The Department of Justice, AT&T and the GSMA, the telecommunications standard setting group, declined to comment on news of the investigation.
+The Department of Justice and the GSMA, the telecommunications standard setting group, declined to comment on news of the investigation.

 Shares of AT&T and Verizon dipped after the initial Times report, with AT&T closing down 0.4 percent at $34.67, and Verizon ending off 1.1 percent, at $47.90.